Reinventing yourself sometimes requires reeducating yourself. Consider these ways to pay for your encore education.

 COLLEGE CAMPUSES ARE BECOMING more diverse—agewise.
 Nearly a million Americans age 45 and older were enrolled in college undergraduate and graduate courses in 2016, according to the U.S. Census Bureau.
 They're not necessarily going back to study Plato.
 Many have a more practical goal in mind: getting a degree and increasing their skills as they transition to their second or third career.

 Finding the Money

-"Returning to school inevitably involves some costs and trade-offs," says Richard J. Polimeni, director of Education Savings Programs for Bank of America Merrill Lynch.
+"Returning to school inevitably involves some costs and trade-offs," says Richard J. Polimeni, director of Education Savings Programs for Bank of America.
 "You may have to adjust your priorities and find places to trim expenses so that you can afford to go back to school."
 If the program or specialty you want to pursue involves a large financial commitment, you may also want to explore the following funding options, Polimeni says.

-A 529 education savings plan.
-A little-known fact: These savings plans are not just for college-bound teens.
-A 529 education savings plan can be started to support your own continuing education goals too.
-In fact, if there's money left over from the 529 you created for a child or grandchild who has now graduated, you can change the beneficiary to yourself.
+A 529 account.
+A little-known fact: 529 accounts aren’t just for college-bound teens.
+A 529 account can be started to support your own continuing education goals too.
+In fact, if there's money left over from the 529 account you created for a child or grandchild who has now graduated, you can change the beneficiary to yourself.

-Starting a 529 savings plan for yourself may not make sense if you're planning to enroll in school in the next year or so.
+Starting a 529 account for yourself may not make sense if you're planning to enroll in school in the next year or so.
 But for those with, say, five years of lead time, it may be worth considering.
 "The main advantage is that any money you contribute can compound tax-free," Polimeni says.
 "And, assuming you use it to pay for tuition or other eligible expenses, your withdrawals are tax-free as well."1